| | How to set up an employee and company-paid insurance benefit? |

 - Yes - entries affect the general ledger, financial statements, and reporting: Select this option if you want the liability and expenses recorded on each paycheck

-- If there is a standard amount the company pays for most or all of the employees, enter that amount.
-Otherwise, leave the amount at $0.00
+- If there’s a standard amount the company pays for most or all of the employees, enter that amount.
+Otherwise, leave the amount at $0.00.

 - Select either Yes or No on the next question.
 Then click Next.